-Years ended April 30,
+Years ende ed Apri 1 30,

-2021 2021 202
+2023 2022

 (in thousands)

 Revenue:

-Domestic \$ 94,676 \$ 93,332
+Domestic \$ 99,720 \$ 107,099

-International 16,732 22,134
+International 23,939 20,454

-\$ 111,408 \$ 115,466
+\$ 123,659 \$ 127,553

 Practical Expedients and Exemptions.
 There are several practical expedients and exemptions allowed under Topic 606 that impact the timing of revenue recognition and the Company's disclosures.
-Below is a list of practical expedients the Company applies in the application of Topic 606:
+Below is a list of practical expedients:

-- The Company does not evaluate a contract for a significant financing component if payment is expected within one year or less from the transfer of the promised items to the customer. - The Company does not disclose the value of unsatisfied performance obligations for contracts for which the Company recognizes revenue at the amount to which it has the right to invoice for services performed (this applies to time-andmaterial engagements).
+- The Company does not evaluate a contract for a significant financing component if payment is expected within one year or less from the transfer of the promised items to the client. - The Company does not disclose the value of unsatisfied performance obligations for contracts for which the Company recognizes revenue at the amount to which it has the right to invoice for services performed (this applies to time-and-material engagements).

 Contract Costs.
-The Company capitalizes the incremental costs of obtaining a contract with a customer if the Company expects to recover those costs.
-The incremental costs of obtaining a contract are those that the Company incurs to obtain a contract with a customer that it would not have incurred if the contract had not been obtained (for example, a sales commission).
+The Company capitalizes the incremental costs of obtaining a contract with a client if the Company expects to recover those costs.
+The incremental costs of obtaining a contract are those that the Company incurs to obtain a contract with a client that it would not have incurred if the contract had not been obtained (for example, a sales commission).
 The Company capitalizes the costs incurred to fulfill a contract only if those costs meet all of the following criteria: